creativescala/doodle/docs/src/pages/pictures/style.md

 ```

 @:image(basic-style.png) {
-  alt = A circle with no style and a circle with a purple stroke and lavender fill
+  alt = "A circle with no style, and a circle with a purple stroke and lavender fill"
-  title = A circle with no style and a circle with a purple stroke and lavender fill
+  title = "A circle with no style, and a circle with a purple stroke and lavender fill"
 }

 The available settings for the stroke are: